Paxygit/MagicItemGen/README.md

 # MagicItemGen
-Used with a rewritten 5e item system to generate Path of Exile inspired Items.
+A rewritten 5e item system to generate Path of Exile inspired Items.

 Magic Example: